-Hazen: Standard (Natural Semi-Dwarf).
-Early bloom period.
+Hazen (Malus 'Hazen'): Standard (Natural semi-dwarf).
 Fruit large and dark red.
 Flesh green-yellow, juicy.
 Ripens in late August.
 Flavor is sweet but mild, pleasant for eating, cooking and as a dessert apple.
 An annual bearer.
 Short storage life.
 Hardy variety.
 Does very well without spraying.
 Resistant to fire blight.
 Zones 3-6.

-KinderKrisp: SM-7 (Semi-Dwarf) & Standard.
-Early bloom period.
-Exceptional flavor and crisp texture, much like its parent Honeycrisp, but with much smaller fruit.
-Flowers early in the season and ripens in late August, the fruit is best fresh from the tree, hanging on for an extended period.
+KinderKrisp (Malus 'KinderKrisp'): Exceptional flavor and crisp texture, much like its parent Honeycrisp, this early ripening variety features much smaller fruit.
+Perfect size for snacking or kid's lunches, with a good balance of sweet flavors and a crisp, juicy bite.
+Outstanding variety for homeowners, flowering early in the season and ripening in late August, the fruit is best fresh from the tree, hanging on for an extended period.
 Zones 4-7.

-Norland: Standard.
-Early bloom period.
-One of the earliest summer apples to ripen.
+Norland (Malus 'Norland'): One of the earliest summer apples to ripen.
 Well suited to very cold regions.
 A natural semi-dwarf tree that is precocious and productive.
 Attractive color, small to medium fruit.
 Good cooking or eating apple.
 Very hardy.
-Keeps about 26 weeks cold storage.
+Keeps about 16 weeks in cold storage.
 Fruit must be picked before full maturity for storage or use.
 Zones 2-7.

-State Fair: Standard.
-Early bloom period.
-Ripens in mid to late August.
+State Fair (Malus 'State Fair'): Ripens in mid to late August.
 Medium-sized red striped fruit.
 Flavor is spritely tart and good for eating and baking.
 Good texture, semi-acid to sweet.
 All purpose apple.
 One of the better apples for northern locations.
 Short storage life.
 Zones 3-6.

-Zestar!®: S-M7 (Semi-Dwarf) & Standard.
-Early bloom period.
-Ripens in late August.
+Zestar!® (Malus 'Minnewashta'): Ripens in late August.
 Late summer apple that is sweet, tart, crisp and juicy.
 Has a much longer storage life than other early apples.
 Excellent for fresh eating and cooking.
 Zones 4-7.